On the topological contents of eta invariants: Examples

-now identifies our topological side with the topological side of the index theorem for flat bundles of \cite[Thm.
+Recall that $q$ denotes the projection (\ref{eq12000}).
+We use Lemma \ref{lem900} for the first equality in the chain where $[M]_{K}$ denotes the $K$-theory fundamental class of the $Spin^{c}$-manifold $M$.
+The right-hand side of this equality is the topological side of the index theorem for flat bundles of \cite[Thm.
 5.3]{MR0397799}.
-The following Corollary now immediately follows from the equality $\eta^{top}=\eta^{an}$. \begin{kor} Let $M$ be a closed $n=2m-1$-dimensional $Spin^{c}$-manifold with a flat hermitean $k$-dimensional vector bundle $\bV$.
-We assume in addition that the class $[M,f,g]\in \pi_{n}(MBSpin^{c}\wedge BU(k)^{\delta}_{+})$ is torsion, where $f$ classifies the normal $Spin^{c}$-structure and $g$ is a classifying map of $\bV$.
+The following Corollary now immediately follows from the equality $\eta^{top}=\eta^{an}$. \begin{kor} Let $n\in \nat$ be odd and $M$ be a closed $n$-dimensional $Spin^{c}$-manifold with a flat hermitean $k$-dimensional vector bundle $\bV$.
+We assume in addition that the corresponding class $[M,(f,g)]\in \pi_{n}(M(BSpin^{c}\times BU(k)^{\delta})$ is torsion.
 Then we have the following equality in $\R/\Z$:

 \end{kor} In this way Theorem \ref{them2} implies a special case of \cite[Thm.
 5.3]{MR0397799}.
 Let us again remark, that by \cite[Thm.
-5.3]{MR0397799} the equality (\ref{eq4000}) holds true without the additional assumption that $[M,f,g]$ is a torsion class.
+5.3]{MR0397799} the equality (\ref{eq4000}) holds true without the additional assumption that $[M,(f,g)]$ is a torsion class.